xframes-project/xframes-website/blog/2025-01-05-the-wonders-of-ffi-using-xframes-across-19-different-languages.md

 let onClickPtr = Marshal.GetFunctionPointerForDelegate(onClickDelegate)
 ```

-The float array still needs marshalling before values can be accessed.
+The float array in `onMultipleNumericValuesChanged` still needs marshalling before values can be accessed.
 There's some extra work required in order to pass function pointers through `Marshal.GetFunctionPointerForDelegate`, other than that it's rather straightforward.

 #### Ada